OLG-MAN/project101-tf-eks-jenkins/README.md

 * Create new item in Jenkins (type pipeline) and copy code below to pipeline.
 * Make Github webhook trigger.
 * Save.
-* Click "Build now" or push to Github repo to pipeline start.
+* Click "Build now" or make a push to the Github repo to pipeline started.

 ```
 pipeline {